Asbestos Lung Cancer

 - CT Scan

-- (Computerized tomography) X-ray-type images create 3-D pictures from different angles.
+- (Computed tomography) X-ray-type images create 3-D pictures from different angles.
 These pictures are then combined to determine where abnormalities are in the body.
-A CT scan can also measure tumor size and if the tumor has spread to other parts of the body.
+A CT scan can also measure tumor size and if the tumor has spread to other parts of the body. [basically reused definition from colon cancer page….might want to consider having a glossary?]

 - PET Scan (Position emission tomography)